mendix/docs/content/en/docs/refguide/modeling/integration/published-odata-services/_index.md

 ### 3.2 Export

-In this section you can save the different representations of the service to file.
+In this section, you can save the different representations of the service to file.

 #### 3.2.1 Service feed